camunda/camunda-docs-manual/content/user-guide/process-engine/metrics.md

   <tr>
     <td><b>DMN Execution</b></td>
     <td>executed-decision-elements</td>
     <td>The number of decision elements executed during evaluation of DMN decision tables.
-For one table, this is calculated as the number of clauses times the number of rules.</td>
+For one table, this is calculated as the number of clauses multiplied by the number of rules.</td>
   </tr>
   <tr>
     <td><b>Job Executor</b></td>